Menu

 Thanks to these memes, many mothers may no longer think twice about mixing play dates with happy hour.
 Many now-sober women argue that the idea of “needing” wine to be a mom is potentially dangerous.
 And for those mothers struggling to stay sober, wine mom culture makes it even more challenging to avoid situations where alcohol is served.
 Those who abstain from drinking alcohol may feel awkward and uncomfortable when they discover they’re in the minority.

 According to the most recent National Survey on Drug Use and Health, about 10.5% of children under the age of 17 live with at least one parent who has an alcohol use disorder.
-Many mothers struggling with addiction are hesitant to get help because they are ashamed and fear losing custody of their children.
+Many mothers struggling with addiction are hesitant to get help because they feel ashamed and fear losing custody of their children.
 Instead, they may turn to the Internet for reassurance that others drink as much or as often as they do.
+However, it’s important not to put off addiction treatment, as seeking help can lead to recovery and a better future for both the parent and their children.

 The intended audience for these memes may also be particularly vulnerable to the idea that wine can make life easier and/or more enjoyable.
 For example, new moms, in particular, are at risk for postpartum depression, which can affect women between two months and one year after giving birth.
 According to national survey data from the Substance Abuse and Mental Health Services Administration (SAMHSA), approximately 15% of women with postpartum depression and children less than a year old report engaging in binge drinking.